 Written by: Richard Bothell and Justin Bothell, Atlas Technologies; Glen Tisdale, Judith Offerle, UHV Aluminum Company

 Achieving sub-micron feature sizes on a production basis requires an understanding of the complete processing environment including the vacuum reactor itself.
-Molecular level chemical contamination will demand that processes, PVD, CVD, Etch, Ashing, lithography etc., all consider the impact of the vacuum environment on the process.
-The vacuum system base pressures is a critical parameter in determining the environmental contribution to wafer contamination.
+Molecular level chemical contamination demands that all processes factor in the vacuum environment.
+The vacuum system base pressures are a critical parameter in determining the environmental contribution to wafer contamination.
 Actual processing levels may be decades above the base pressure, but the base pressure establishes the environmental noise of the system.

 Ultra high vacuum (UHV) base pressures reduce the contamination contribution of the vacuum environment.
-For example at high vacuum levels (~10 -9 Torr) mono-layer formation takes hours (any vacuum text).
+For example, at high vacuum levels (~10 -9 Torr), mono-layer formation takes hours.
 In order to control molecular level contamination of sub-micron features, UHV base pressure environments must be considered.

-The current concern with producing UHV environments with present aluminum vacuum systems technology is the cost of the massive pumping required to overcome o-ring seal leaks and vacuum surface out gassing.
+One concern with producing UHV environments in aluminum vacuum systems is the cost of the massive pumping required to overcome o-ring seal leaks and vacuum surface outgassing.
 And to consider stainless steel UHV systems means that cycle times will be increased due to bake out and pump down times.
 Stainless is a notorious water sponge at these levels and iron and chromium contamination is an issue as well.
-In addition stainless systems are heavy and require a large foot print of valuable clean room real-estate.
+In addition, stainless systems are heavy and require a large footprint of valuable clean room real estate.

 Aluminum UHV Systems

-Until recently, the technology required to process aluminum into a UHV system has not been well understood.
-However, developments over the past 15 years in physics laboratories world wide now make this possible.
-The methods, process, and components used to build large UHV systems for particle accelerators and synchrotrons are now being adapted for semiconductor processing applications .
-There are three primary technical challenges that have been met in this endeavor.
-They are the development of aluminum surface treatment schemes and outgassing reduction, the development of ultrahigh vacuum capable aluminum welds, and finally the development of robust metal sealed aluminum flanges.
+In many cases, the technology required to process aluminum into a UHV system has not been well understood.
+However, developments in physics laboratories worldwide made it possible.
+The methods, process, and components used to build large UHV systems for particle accelerators and synchrotrons are now easily adapted for semiconductor processing applications.

 Three Technical Advances that Allow Ultra High Vacuum Performance with Aluminum Systems

+There are three primary technical challenges that have been met in this endeavor.
+They are the development of aluminum surface treatment schemes and outgassing reduction, the development of ultrahigh-vacuum-capable aluminum welds, and finally the development of robust metal sealed aluminum flanges.
 To benefit from the many superior physical properties of aluminum for UHV systems, relatively minor changes in existing manufacturing processes and components are required.
-Current designs of aluminum process tools can be up graded to improve vacuum performance.
+Current designs of aluminum process tools can be upgraded to improve vacuum performance.
 In particular this means improving the outgassing and permeation performance of these systems.
-[1]

 Aluminum Surface Treatment and Outgassing Reduction